-Over 3.2 million lbs. of food distributed
+Over 4.3 million lbs. of food distributed

-seven days a week to be available for thosestruggling and impacted by the health crisis.
-Monday through Friday we now serve breakfast, lunch and dinner and on weekends provide a nutritious lunch for anyone in need.
-In 2021, UWTC provided 101,237 meals throughout the community.
+Our MetroWest café in Framingham is open five days a week for those struggling and from food insecurity.
+Monday through Friday we now serve breakfast, lunch and dinner.
+Last year, UWTC provided 120,135 meals throughout the communities we serve.